FrogBottom/SpaceExplorationStuff/README.md

 * Take that small triangle, and split it into 64 smaller ones.
 * Repeat with all 8 symbols, zooming in more and more with each one.

 So we are picking one triangular face of our ball, and subdividing it more and more and more to get closer and closer to our desired direction.
-If this is how it works, then we should expect that the resulting vector from the stargate should always be close-ish to whatever the first symbol in the combination is.
-I went and checked that for the stargate combinations we've tried, and the theory holds!
+If this is how it works, then we should expect the following:
+* The resulting vector from the stargate should always be close-ish to whatever the first symbol in the combination is.
+* If we enter one symbol and then seven of the "middle of the triangle" symbol, we should just get the symbol for that vector.
+* If we enter one symbol and then seven of the other three "corner of the triangle" symbols, we should get a vector very close to the vertex of the face.

+I went and checked some of this with the stargate, and it looks like this theory holds!

 Now I just have to put together the 2D triangle map from all 60 pyramid screenshots, and then... find a way like, recursively iterate towards the desired vector using this weird fractal thing.